-In late 2009, the White House and VA announced an ambitious goal to end Veteran homelessness.
+In late 2009, VA announced an ambitious goal to end Veteran homelessness.
 The plan to address this urgent national priority was outlined in 2010’s Opening Doors, the first-ever federal strategic plan to end Veteran homelessness.
 These moves galvanized federal, state and local actions to prevent Veterans from becoming homeless and help those who are homeless become stably housed as quickly as possible.

 Since then, as a result of VA’s close collaboration with local and national stakeholder organizations, success in ending homelessness among Veterans is happening community by community.
 State and local governments across the nation—Virginia, Houston, New Orleans and many others—have recently announced that they have ended Veteran homelessness.
 Many more communities are poised make similar announcements in the near future.

 The national picture is also improving.
 The 2016 Point-in-Time (PIT) Count—a “snapshot” of homelessness on a given night in America—shows that homelessness among Veterans is down by nearly 50 percent since 2010 (learn more about the PIT Count here).
 The data also revealed a 17 percent decrease in Veteran homelessness since 2015—quadruple the previous year’s rate of decline.

 These gains aside, there is more work to do to address the many causes of homelessness among Veterans.
 These include poverty, lack of access to reasonably priced housing, isolation from family or friends and substance use or mental health challenges that may develop or worsen as a result of service-related trauma or housing instability.